symys/newssite/README.md

 # or
 bun dev
 ```
-You should see a view like this:

-If everything works fine, the terminal will look like this and you will see the project on your localhost.
+If everything works fine you will see the project on your localhost.
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Learn More